Irosfouggari/RM-THESIS---The-UA-Graph/README.md

 # Production
 The production of the UA-Graph is based on the design of a flexible data model and then on the KG implementation.
 There are four aspects related to the UA-Graph production process.

--Model Design
+- Model Design
--Model Implementation in Neo4j
+- Model Implementation in Neo4j
--Data Collection and Processing
+- Data Collection and Processing
--KG Population
+- KG Population